 Patricia Cooper has over 30 years of private and public sector experience as a public policy analyst, strategic planner, entrepreneur, and civic leader.
 She is the Founder and Convener of The Women's Regional Network: Afghanistan, Pakistan and India, a collaborative network of women leaders from civil society organizations in South Asia to lead and take action to address the issues of extremisms, corruption and militarization of aid and development as they impact women's security in the region.
 She is helping to replicate this model in Latin America and Africa.
+Patricia received the Humanitarian of the Year award from the Josef Korbel School of International Studies at the University of Denver in recognition of her longstanding contributions.

 Since moving to the United States from Canada in 1990, Patricia has served in leadership and governance roles for a number of organizations in the fields of education, public policy and women's rights.
 She served as Executive Director of the Children's Museum of Denver, where she directed the financial turnaround of the Museum.
 She served as a Fellow at the Center for International Affairs at Harvard University from 2002-2003.
 She serves on the Leadership Council for the Harvard Divinity School where she initiated and funded a conference for 80 international journalists on "Reporting Global Conflict: Uncovering the Link Between Religion and Human Rights".